Dieser Artikel ist auch verfügbar auf: Deutsch

 Port Barton – Palawan’s hidden gem

-This is the village Port Barton in the west of the Philippine island Palawan, roughly 200 kilometers away from El Nido.
+This is the village Port Barton in the west of the Philippine island Palawan, roughly 200 kilometers away from the famous El Nido.

 But what is so special about Port Barton?
 Why should you visit a village where there’s apparently nothing going on?
 The answer to this question you can find in this article and also in our latest GoPro travel video below…